golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-observe.md

 Navigate to your device on [the Golioth Console](https://console.golioth.io/)

-1. Select Remote Procedure Call foom the table along the top of the device view
+1. Select Remote Procedure Call from the table along the top of the device view
 2. Input "epaper" as the Method name
 3. Click on Add Parameter and type your message
 4. Click the Call Method button to execute the RPC